onflow/fcl-dev-wallet/README.md

 # FCL Dev-Wallet

 A Flow wallet for development purposes.
+To be used with the Flow Emulator.

 ## Introduction